jmandel/cms-rfi-collab/index.md

 1.  **Standardized API Access:** Access should be facilitated via standardized APIs (e.g., DICOMweb for image retrieval) referenced from FHIR resources (e.g., an ImagingStudy resource containing DICOMweb endpoints).
 2.  **Consistent Authorization:** Image access must use the same SMART on FHIR authorization mechanisms as used for other clinical data, ensuring a consistent security model for applications.
 3.  **Avoidance of Non-Programmatic "Links":** The requirement is for truly programmatic access, not just "imaging links" within a portal that may be context-bound, require manual user interaction to dereference, or are not shareable with third-party applications.
-4.  **Industry Alignment:** Encourage alignment with industry efforts such as the Argonaut Project's Imaging Access specifications.
+4.  **Industry Alignment:** Encourage alignment with industry efforts such as the Argonaut Project's Imaging Access specifications (https://github.com/sync-for-science/imaging).
 5.  **Certification:** Testing should verify that an authorized application can discover available imaging studies for a patient via FHIR and then programmatically retrieve diagnostic quality images using the specified APIs and authorization flow.

 ### Ensure Patient Access to Remote, High-Assurance Portal Account Provisioning | `req_coordinated_remote_provisioning_access`